himakarkonanki/TB-detection-using-flask/README.md

  Features

-- Efficient TB Detection: Uses cbAM DenseNet 169 for accurate tuberculosis detection.
+- Efficient TB Detection: Uses CBAM DenseNet 169 for accurate tuberculosis detection.
 - Web Interface: Simple Flask-based interface for image upload and result display.
 - Data Augmentation: Enhances model generalization with various augmentation techniques.
 - Evaluation Metrics: Provides accuracy, precision, recall, and F1 score for model performance assessment.
 Architecture

-The project uses cbAM DenseNet 169, a combination of DenseNet's powerful feature extraction with the attention mechanism of cbAM, to focus on the most relevant parts of the image.
+The project uses CBAM DenseNet 169, a combination of DenseNet's powerful feature extraction with the attention mechanism of CBAM, to focus on the most relevant parts of the image.

 Key Components:
-- cbAM Module: Enhances feature maps by applying channel and spatial attention mechanisms.
+- CBAM Module: Enhances feature maps by applying channel and spatial attention mechanisms.
 - DenseNet 169: A deep convolutional neural network architecture that strengthens gradient flow and feature reuse.

 Installation